JameseyBoy615/My-Video-Games-List/README.md

 #### List of Future Features

 - Include most recent reviews created by users on homepage
-- Display upcoming releases for games
+- Display upcoming releases for games on homepage
 - Give users the ability to customize profile
 - Give users the ability to click on game titles to direct them to a detailed page about that game
 - Users can change the theme.